From: griesemer 3.0 can be given any integer or any

 +or be an untyped constant representable by a

-+value of type uint
++value of type uint.

 If the left operand of a non-constant shift expression is an untyped constant,